 Kobe University School of Law has a strong tradition of international mooting.
-Students have participated in the Vis Arbitral Moot in Vienna, the Vis Moot East in Hong Kong, the LAWASIA International Moot Competition, the Philip C. Jessup International Law Moot Court Competition, and the FDI International Arbitration Moot as well as various regional and national mooting competitions.
+Students have participated in The Annual Willem C. Vis International Commcercial Arbitration Moot in Vienna, The Vis East Moot in Hong Kong, LAWASIA International Moot Competition, the Philip C. Jessup International Law Moot Court Competition and the FDI International Arbitration Moot as well as various regional and national mooting competitions.

 Participants enjoy broad support from the university.
 A member of the law faculty works closely with each team in their preparations.
 The university has brought lawyers and arbitrators from China, France, Korea, Malaysia, and the United States to give advocacy workshops and to assist coaching of the teams.
 The law faculty also organizes regional moots to give students the opportunity to practice what they have learned and better prepare for the international competitions.
 Kobe University provides generous financial support to students to participate in the competitions that take place overseas.